Child & Adolescent Psychoanalysis

-Section 2: Stephanie Brandt, MD and Noah Shaw, MD
+Section 2: Stephanie Brandt, MD and Christian Maetzener, MD

 This course is given in partnership with the child analysis programs of Columbia and the IPE Psychoanalytic Institutes.
 The aim of the seminar is to acquaint the student with child and adolescent analytic process material and to discuss theoretical and technical issues as they arise in connection with the material that is presented.
 In this seminar, two ongoing child analytic cases will be presented.
 It is desirable for the candidate to have at least one ongoing child or adolescent case in a supervised analysis.